Undergraduate certificate: Latin American studies

 Activities

-In addition to its instructional activity, LASP organizes a range of public programming activities each semester, including film series, photography and art exhibits, conferences, round-table discussions, and lectures.
+In addition to its instructional activity, LASP organizes a range of public programs each semester, including film series, photography and art exhibits, conferences, round-table discussions, and lectures.

 Recent events include an exhibit of mixed media Colombian contemporary art and public lectures on Brazilian black feminist theory, Afro-Brazilian female authorship, and cosmopolitanism in Mexican cinema as part of the annual Charles A. Hale Lectures in Latin American Studies.